Board of Directors

 Ruth Lipscomb, Secretary-Treasurer, is a community activist and volunteer.
 She grew up in Oregon and after college came to Washington to work as a software engineer.
 Ruth is a founding board member of the Progress Alliance of Washington and is a trustee of Sightline Institute.
 In her spare time she gardens, fosters kittens, travels and tries to find time to exercise and read.

-Aiko Schaefer, At-Large Office, is a faculty member at the University of Washington graduate school of Social Work where she teaches public policy and non-profit management courses.
+Aiko Schaefer, At-Large Director, is a faculty member at the University of Washington graduate school of Social Work where she teaches public policy and non-profit management courses.

 Aiko also brings varied expertise and experience together as a strategic consultant to non-profits, foundations, government programs and political campaigns.
 One of her more notable projects involved initiating and coordinating Front & Centered, a coalition of communities of color coming together to shape state climate change policies.